prasangeet/Mathematics_Library/README.md

 # Mathematics_Library

-The code basic functionality is to test various mathematical functions. involving Algebra, Calculus, Trignometry and statistics.
+The code's basic functionality is to test various mathematical functions. involving Algebra, Calculus, Trignometry and statistics.

 ### Algebra